mickfuzz/phd4/archive/archive_bookchapters/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 FIND SUPPORT IN THE RESEARCH HERE - DEVELOP IN MORE DETAIL?
 PERHAPS LINK TO UDL AS A FRAMEWORK ?

+Recent studies study the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].

 <!-- We previous saw that Waite's review for RSA also highlighted the importance of social and cultural approaches to game making including the roles of gender.
 ADD LINKS HERE -  OR MOVE TO ANOTHER SECTION -->